Tawnygoody/Tarmachan/README.md

 #### Admin & Store Management
 22. As a site owner, I want to be able to add, edit and remove products from the site easily.
 23. As a site owner, I want access to an admin section to view and manage orders.
-24. As a site owner, I want to be able to manage blog posts and products reviews made by the customer.
+24. As a site owner, I want to be able to manage blog posts..
 25. As a site owner, I want to be able to delete product reviews if they are unsuitable for the site.
+26. As a site owner, I want to be able to monitor contact messages that have been submitted by site user's and delete them once they have been responded to.

 ## Scope